Auroratide/auroratide.com/content/posts/meet-kafka/content.md

 <article-image src="/assets/posts/meet-kafka/no-replicas.png" alt="No Replicas" caption="Each Kirk is responsible for one partition" size="lg"></article-image>

 Now that we have Team Kirk and Team Carol, work can truly be done in parallel!
 But there's a potential problem here.
-What would happen if one of the Kirk's, say the bottommost, gets fired from his job?
+What would happen if one of the Kirk's, say the bottommost, gets sick and can no longer do his job?
 He was in charge of the bottom blue partition, which was being read by one of the members of Team Carol.
 If he is no longer managing that partition, then what happens to all the messages going to that partition?

 <side-text danger>

-As someone whose worked in various products, I can tell you that servers just stop _all the time_, sometimes for seemingly no reason.
+As someone who has worked in various products, I can tell you that servers just stop _all the time_, sometimes for seemingly no reason.
 Fault tolerance is one of our key concerns as software engineers; even in the face of downtime, things should either continue working or recover quickly and safely.

 </side-text>